DCC-EX/dcc-ex.github.io/docs/reference/hardware/dcc-vs-dc.md

 There are a very limited number of motor drivers that are known to be suitable for use with DC mode.
-The current list is available in `reference/hardware/motor-boards:trackmanager dc compatible boards`{.interpreted-text role="ref"}.
+The current list is available in `reference/hardware/motor-boards:trackmanager dc compatible boards`.
 Any other motor drivers, not explicitly listed, are not supported.

 Note the \|EX-CSB1-SHORT\| *has* a brake pin and *is* therefore capable